vikiesakki/redmine_messenger/README.md

 Go to Rocket.Chat documentation [Incoming WebHook Scripting](https://rocket.chat/docs/administrator-guides/integrations/) for more information to set up Incoming WebHook

 Requirements
 ------------

 * Redmine version >= 4.1.0
 * Ruby version >= 2.5.0

+### Older versions

-If you want to use it with Redmine 3.x, use git tag 1.0.5 If you want to use it with Redmine 4.0, use git tag 1.0.8
+* If you want to use it with Redmine 3.x, use git tag 1.0.5
+* If you want to use it with Redmine 4.0, use git tag 1.0.7

 Installation
 ------------